 Additional information relating to Killam is on SEDAR at www.sedar.com.
 Information regarding the business of Killam is provided in the current Annual Information Form.
-Financial information is provided in Killam's comparative financial statements and management's discussion and analysis for the year ended December 31, 2020, which is available on SEDAR at sedar.com.
+Financial information is provided in Killam's Comparative Annual Financial Statements and Management's Discussion and Analysis for the year ended December 31, 2021, which is available on SEDAR at sedar.com.
 Unitholders may obtain copies of these documents and additional copies of this Circular without charge by contacting Ms. Dale Noseworthy, CFO at 3700 Kempt Road, Suite 100, Halifax, Nova Scotia B3K 4X8 (email: dnoseworthy@killamreit.com, phone: (902) 442-0388).